chrisagordon/PyBer_Analysis/README.md

 1.Overview of the analysis

-Purpose: To detmine the differences in the fares over time for different city settings (Rural, Suburban and Urban)
+-Purpose: To detmine the differences in the fares over time for different city settings (Rural, Suburban and Urban)

 2.Results